 To protect your bones, do weight-bearing exercises 3 or more days a week for a total of over 90 minutes a week.

-If you are older, DO NOT do high-impact aerobics, such as step aerobics.
-This type of exercise may increase your risk of fractures.
+If you are older, check with your provider before doing high-impact aerobics, such as step aerobics.
+This type of exercise may increase your risk for fractures if you have osteoporosis.

 Other Lifestyle Changes to Help Your Bones

 If you smoke, quit.
 Also limit how much alcohol you drink.
 Too much alcohol can damage your bones and raise your risk of falling and breaking a bone.

 If you do not get enough calcium, or if your body does not absorb enough calcium from the foods you eat, your body may not make enough new bone.
 Talk with your provider about calcium and your bones.

 Vitamin D helps your body absorb enough calcium.

 - Ask your provider if you should take a vitamin D supplement.